audleman/crypto/README.md

-Fun with crypto!
 My personal development around Bitcoin and Ethereum

 # Bitcoin

-Eyyy yooooo!!
-bitcoin!
-This projects is composed of three components:
+A container-orchestrated setup for running bitcoin + lightning

-- A full Bitcoin node
+- A full Bitcoin node, built from source
 - Backend, written in Django
-- Frontent, written in react
+- Lightning node
+- Ride the Lightning (RTL) admin interface for Lightning

 These run as docker containers and are orchestrated via docker-compose